Share repurchase: Other types

 A company may also buy back shares held by or for employees or salaried directors of the company or a related company.
 This type of buyback, referred to as an "employee share scheme buyback", requires an ordinary resolution.
 A listed company may also buy back its shares in on-market trading on the stock exchange, following the passing of an ordinary resolution if over the 10/12 limit.
 The stock exchange's rules apply to "on-market buybacks".
 A listed company may also buy unmarketable parcels of shares from shareholders (called a "minimum holding buyback").
 This does not require a resolution but the purchased shares must still be canceled.

 Economic impact

-Share repurchases have been critically evaluated since the 1970's but after 1982, the Securities and Exchange Commission largely condoned them.
-At that time, the agency already ascertained "that a large volume of stock buybacks would manipulate the market".
-Only when Rule 10b-18 was implemented in the US, stock repurchases were seen as "virtually unregulated".

-According to Lenore Palladino, an economist at the Roosevelt Institute, stock buy back programs are "one of the drivers of our imbalanced economy, in which corporate profits and shareholder payments continue to grow while wages for typical workers stay flat."

-In April 2022, after Starbucks brought back Howard Schultz as interim CEO, he suspended its stock repurchasing program, and said "This decision will allow us to invest more into our people and our stores — the only way to create long-term value for all stakeholders."

 Repurchases account for a small fraction of the trading volume in a typical stock, making their price impact too small to generate short-term price manipulation.
-The price increase after buybacks is modest and does not reverse on average, suggesting that the small price increases following repurchases signal the companies' good prospects.
-There is also no evidence that CEOs of repurchasing firms are overpaid or that repurchases crowd out valuable investment opportunities.
+The short-term price increase after buybacks is modest and does not reverse on average.

+Criticism

+Share repurchases have been critically evaluated since the 1970's when Securities and Exchange Commission ascertained "that a large volume of stock buybacks would manipulate the market".
+Rule 10b-18 has been criticized for leaving stock repurchases "virtually unregulated".

+According to Lenore Palladino, an economist at the Roosevelt Institute, stock buy back programs are "one of the drivers of our imbalanced economy, in which corporate profits and shareholder payments continue to grow while wages for typical workers stay flat".